elastic/opentelemetry/docs/manual-configuration.md

 Logs are collected from setup onward, so you won't see logs that occurred before starting the collector.
 The default log path is `/var/log/*`.
 Update the path in the `otel.yml` file.

-## Limitations

-For information on limitations for the Elastic distribution of the OpenTelemetry Collector, refer to the [limitations] documentation.